SeanGallen/Node_Exercises/README.md

 I had to change the Database problem a little bit to get it to work.
 I used (http://stackoverflow.com/questions/4295782/how-do-you-extract-post-data-in-node-js).
 Each directory explores the different problems.

-For the File System Database problem, I change fs.appendToFile to fs.appendFile. (http://stackoverflow.com/questions/3459476/how-to-append-to-a-file-in-node).
+For the File System Database problem, I changed fs.appendToFile to fs.appendFile. (http://stackoverflow.com/questions/3459476/how-to-append-to-a-file-in-node).